addyosmani/backbone-fundamentals/chapters/03-internals.md

 ourObject.trigger("dance:break", "break dancing.
 Yeah!");
 ```

 To remove all callbacks for the event we pass an event name (e.g `move`) to the `off()` method on the object the event is bound to.
-If we wish to remove a specific callback, we can pass that callback's name as second parameter:
+If we wish to remove a specific callback, we can pass that callback as the second parameter:

 ```javascript
 var ourObject = {};